Welcome Discount for Every New Teacher

 School Trips to Paris

-College and school visits to Paris are always a popular choice as it has long been synonymous with style and glamour as well as being the intellectual, artistic and political capital of France.
+College and school trips to Paris are always a popular choice as Paris has long been synonymous with style and glamour as well as being the intellectual, artistic and political capital of France.

 No school trip to Paris would be complete without a visit to the iconic Eiffel Tower and the majestic Arc de Triomphe commissioned by Napoleon in 1806 as a tribute to his victories.